emqx/emqx-docs/en_US/durability/durability_introduction.md

 By associating persistent sessions and messages with a unique site ID rather than just the node's name, EMQX ensures that these sessions can be reliably managed and recovered, even if the underlying node details change.

-To manage and monitor persistent sessions across the cluster, administrators can use `emqx_ctl ds info` CLI command to inspect the status of different sites.
+Administrators can manage and monitor persistent sessions across the cluster by using the `emqx_ctl ds info` CLI command to view the status of different sites.

 ## Hardware Requirements for Session Persistence